 Love finds no joy in unrighteousness.

 Jesus causes scandal in the Temple when he drives out money-changers and traders.
 This doesn’t sound that loving does it?
 But look deeper.
 These money-changers and traders were exploiting people.
-They were ripping people off and preventing them from worshiping.
+They were ripping people off and preventing them from worshipping.
 Jesus’ anger is an act of love.
 It is an act which doesn’t tolerate unrighteousness but acts on behalf of the exploited.

 Love rejoices in the truth.